-In some ways the past year, my daughter's first, has been one of the hardest, simply because adjusting to becoming a mother was way more difficult than I anticipated - despite it being something I had always wanted.
-Lack of sleep and worry have taken their toll, and I still find myself frequently out-of-sorts.
-This kicks off a seemingly endless cycle of exhaustion, irritability, mini-melt downs, and guilt, as I constantly work to get better at adjusting and not 'sweating the small stuff.'
+In some ways the past year, my daughter's first, has been one of the hardest.
+Adjusting to motherhood was way more difficult than I anticipated - despite it being something I had always wanted.
+I was finding myself frequently out-of-sorts, setting off a seemingly endless cycle of exhaustion, irritability, mini-melt downs, and guilt, as I constantly work to not 'sweat the small stuff.'

 Well, I now know what it will take to break this cycle, and that is gratitude.
 I am certain that the guilt I feel is because of the sharp contrast between the many blessings in my life, and my frustrated reactions to some small - and not-so-small - problems.

 Don't get me wrong- the idea is not to force myself to be grateful no matter what.
 Rather, even while in the midst of the frustrations of daily life, I aim to be grateful about the good things because I want to acknowledge that those feelings are always there, though the negative ones come and go.
 If I were to die tomorrow, I would want everyone in my life to know how grateful I am to them for helping shape who I am today, and for the amazing life I have led so far.

 How will I go about this?
 By saying thank you, of course!
 But this time saying it 'out loud' through words, letters, phone calls, and my writing here at BCB.
 There are so many books and 'gratitude projects' out there whose intentions and results are truly inspiring.
 However, though I have no intention of crafting my own 'brand' of gratitude practice, I need to do this my own way.
 As of now, I have purposely not read much about any of these projects and publications so that I can stay original and true to myself.

 Staying true: Thinking of the best way to thank someone, then doing it as soon as possible.